alexeysp11/delivery-service-csharp/docs/frontend/warehouseclient.md

 `warehouseclient` is a client-side application that is used by warehouse staff to manage inventory and order fulfillment.

+A description of the main backend service for this application is presented at [this link](../backend/warehousebackend.md).

 ## Overall description of the system

 ![system_overall](../img/system_overall.png)